The WSA2000 world vs our world.

 History:

 The White Slave Act of 2000 universe history is the same as the “real world” history up to the end of WWI.
-The flu pandemic that swept the world after the end of WWI, in addition to the death and suffering it brought, also caused a mutation to the human genome, which really didn’t manifest it’s self until the next generation (i.e. the parents of the baby boomers).
+The flu pandemic that swept the world after the end of WWI, in addition to the death and suffering it brought, also caused a mutation to the human genome, which really didn’t manifest it’s self until the next generation (i.e., the parents of the baby boomers).
 This mutation caused the birth sex ratio to change from 1.05 males per female live birth to 0.066 males per female live birth.
-Given the other factors (mainly that more young males die than young females, for a large number of reasons) this make the over all sex ratio, in general, to be 1:15 male:female.
+Given the other factors (mainly that more young males die than young females, for numerous reasons) this makes the overall sex ratio, in general, to be 1:15 male:female.
 This ratio is worse in some parts of the world (Eastern Europe and Latin America being the chief places).
-Oddly the mutation did not seem to have as a pronounced an effect in African populations (and the US African-American population).
-Another effect of the mutation was a slight increase the amount of testosterone in male, leading to a slight increase in male aggression and a slight decrease of the hormone in females leading to a slight increase in female passiveness.
+Oddly, the mutation did not seem to have as a pronounced an effect in African populations (and the US African-American population).
+Another effect of the mutation was a slight increase in the amount of testosterone in males, leading to a slight increase in male aggression and a slight decrease in the hormone in females.
+This led to a slight increase in female passiveness.

 Major points of difference: